Understanding HTTPS warnings and error messages

-Common cause is the certificate is for www.xyz.com and user is navigating xyz.com.
-Otherwise, if the certificate is for abc.com and is being used for xyz.com, then either xyz.com is affiliated to abc.com and this is just a wrong(or economic?) decision on the part of company.
-If that is not the case, then leave the website immidiately.
+A common cause is the certificate is for www.xyz.com and the user is navigating xyz.com.
+Otherwise, if the certificate is for abc.com and is being used for xyz.com, then either xyz.com is affiliated with abc.com and this is just a wrong(or economic?) decision on the part of the company.
+If that is not the case, then leave the website immediately.

 - The certificate is not verified by a trusted CA

-The certificate is issued/signed by an authority which your browser does not trusts.
+The certificate is issued/signed by an authority that your browser does not trusts.

-Equivalent to saying, you are meeting someone who has a degree from university not recognized by government.(for example, my institute uses HTTPS for its mail site webmail.iitk.ac.in but is not a signed by one of the authorities which popular browsers trust)
+Equivalent to saying, you are meeting someone who has a degree from a university not recognized by the government.(for example, my institute uses HTTPS for its mail site webmail.iitk.ac.in but is not signed by one of the authorities that popular browsers trust)

-Remedy is to visit the web site of certificate signer (that must be HTTPS) and confirm that the certificate is issued by it and if you trust the signee enough go ahead and add the certificate to the browser repository.
-It should be noted that youur decision to trust the website is based on the mutual trust.
+The remedy is to visit the website of the certificate signer (that must be HTTPS) and confirm that the certificate is issued by it and if you trust the signee enough go ahead and add the certificate to the browser repository.
+It should be noted that your decision to trust the website is based on mutual trust.

-This happens when the web developer includes non-HTTPS things(sepcially images and CSS) in the code usually, for optimization purposes.
-It is usually safe to go ahead unless its a banking site [it better to be on safe side].
-The issue being the some parts of the page which are delivered using plain HTTP can actually be tapped (and modified as well).
+This happens when the web developer includes non-HTTPS things(specially images and CSS) in the code usually, for optimization purposes.
+It is usually safe to go ahead unless it’s a banking site [it’s better to be on the safe side].
+The issue is the some parts of the page that are delivered using plain HTTP can actually be tapped (and modified as well).